AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 	  .. image:: _static/anacondainstall.PNG

 	  Use pip to install SpiceyPy, Sphinx, and Furo.
-	  After installing anaconda, it may be necessary to upgrade numpy through pip, due to potential compatibibility issues with numpy's version of libomp and Intel MKL's libomp.
+	  After installing anaconda, it may be necessary to upgrade numpy through pip, due to potential compatibibility issues with numpy's version of libiomp5md.dll and Intel MKL's version.

 	  .. code-bloc:: console